Chromium-6 Final MCL

 A PHG is not an enforceable standard.
 State law requires the California Department of Public Health (CDPH) to use a PHG as guidance in developing a maximum contaminant level (MCL), which is the enforceable state standard for drinking water that public water systems must meet.
 CDPH used the PHG as a starting point and has been working for the past two years on the many technical and cost issues associated with chromium-6 treatment.

 Background on OEHHA’s chromium 6 public health goal is available here.

 On August 22, 2013, CDPH released a draft MCL for chromium-6 of 10 pbb.
 To get the latest information on the status of CDPH’s efforts including a timeline for the PHG and MCL development, visit the Department’s chromium-6 website.

-ACWA has prepared talking points and FAQs for member agencies to use when the draft MCL is released.
+ACWA has prepared updated talking points and FAQs for member agencies to use when discussing the final MCL.
 The tools are available here.
 (NOTE: Member log-in required to access tools.
 Don't have a log-in?
 Get one here.)

 The U.S. Environmental Protection Agency is currently reviewing the current standards for total chromium and chromium-6.

 EPA reviewed total chromium as part of the second six-year review that was announced in March 2010.
 The Agency noted in March 2010 that it had initiated a reassessment of the health risks associated with chromium exposure and that the Agency did not believe it was appropriate to revise the national primary drinking water regulation while that effort was in process.

 In 2008, EPA began a rigorous and comprehensive review of chromium-6 health effects through its Integrated Risk Information System (IRIS) based on new science.
 When this human health assessment is finalized EPA will carefully review the conclusions and consider all relevant information to determine if the current chromium standard should be revised.
 See below for an update on those efforts on the health effects research.